RonLinu/ydownloader/README.md

 that acts as a bridge between the web page and the operating system.

 NOTE 1: ONLY the web socket server is needed on the user PC.
 The total storage needed on the user PC is (beside Node.js):
-  ~ 3K for the web server
+  - about 3K for the web server
-  ~ 170K for the 'ws' webscoket library
+  - about 170K for the 'ws' webscoket library

    The web page itself is hosted on GitHub.